March 12, 2026 (3mo ago)

 }));

-For user-generated content that might change, use shorter cache times or content-addressed keys (include a hash in the filename so new versions get new URLs).
+For user-generated content that changes, use content-addressed keys (include a hash in the filename so new versions get new URLs) with shorter cache times.

-Most teams treat storage and CDN as two separate infrastructure decisions.
-But the real question is where your data lives physically.
-If you're self-hosting your deployment platform, running storage on the same server eliminates network latency between your app and your files entirely.
-The CDN then handles global distribution while your origin serves from a single, fast local path.
+If you're running a deployment platform like Temps, storage running on the same server as your app eliminates network latency between app and storage.
+The CDN handles global distribution while your origin serves from a fast local path.

 AWS S3 charges $0.023/GB for storage and $0.09/GB for bandwidth.
 For an app storing 100 GB with 500 GB of monthly downloads, that's $2.30 for storage plus $45 for bandwidth — $47.30/month.
 Most of that cost is bandwidth, not storage.